4imothy/dotfiles/README.md

-These are my dotfiles for zsh and nvim.
+These are my dotfiles for zsh, nvim and obsidian.